awsdocs/aws-launch-wizard-user-guide/doc_source/how-launch-wizard-sap-works.md

 ### Manual cleanup activities<a name="launch-wizard-sap-manual-cleanup"></a>

 If you choose to delete a deployment, or a deployment fails during the deployment phase and rolls back, Launch Wizard deletes the Amazon EC2 and Amazon EBS volumes that it launches as part of the deployment\.
 It also removes the AWSTOE application\.
 The following resources are considered shared resources and are created without the deletion flag\.
-+ The Amazon Elastic File System file system that is created for the SAP transport files system `/usr/sap/trans`
++ The Amazon Elastic File System file system that is created for the SAP transport files system `/usr/sap/trans`\.
++ The Amazon Elastic File System that is created for storing SAP software and media\.
-+ Security groups that you create
++ The security groups that you create\.

-These resources must be verified manually to ensure that they are not being used by other systems in the landscape\.
-They must then be manually deleted from either the Amazon Elastic File System or Amazon EC2 consoles, or using APIs\.
+These resources must be manually verified to ensure that they are not being used by other systems in the landscape\.
+They must then be manually deleted from either the Amazon Elastic File System or Amazon EC2 consoles, or by using APIs\.

 ### Default Quotas<a name="launch-wizard-sap-default-quotas"></a>